Information for students

 All school staff who work on site are trained to Level 2 and receive regular training updates throughout the year.
 The DSLs attend half-termly network meetings which are supplemented with high quality CPD throughout the year, alongside access to additional training from Farrers, The Every Child Every Day Trust and Achieving for Children.

-This year (2022-23) the school has identified 4 safeguarding objectives.
-It is our goal to understand these issues even better and offer greater support to our children and their families.
+This year (2023-24) the school has identified 5 safeguarding objectives.
+It is our goal to understand these issues even better and offer greater support to our students and their families.

 Other sources of advice and support for families